pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-git-wiki.md

 === "Bitbucket and Sourcetree"
     1. In a browser, log on to Bitbucket.
-	1. Under "Repository settings" look for "Features" and click **Wiki**
+	1. Under "Repository settings" look for "Features" and click **Wiki**.
 	1. Select **Public wiki** and save.
        ![Wiki dialog](../img/recipes-git-wiki-create.png)